ISLA-Grenoble/.github/profile/README.md

 7. Ensemble methods: bagging and (gradient) boosting
 8. Performance metrics and overfitting
 9. Introduction to network analysis and community detection in graphs

+The main reference for our course is the book by James et al. "Introduction to Statistical Learning" freely available [here](https://www.statlearning.com/).